bdbenim/stash-empornium/README.md

 - video_codec

 Refer to the default templates for examples of how they are used.

+#### Custom Lists
+In addition to the template variables described above, additional tag lists may be added to the `empornium` config section by following the format of the `sex_acts` variable.
+These will automatically be parsed and made available to any custom templates as comma-separated lists.
+For instance, you may wish to add a section called `performer_attributes` to describe characteristics of performers in the scene.

 ## Disclaimer
 This tool is provided as-is.
 You must ensure that you have the proper rights for any files you share with other users, and always comply with applicable laws in your jurisdiction.